 - Requires inspections to be undertaken during reasonable hours, upon presentation of proper credentials.
 Consent must be provided to inspect areas not open to the public, or an appropriate inspection warrant must be secured. - Requires a notice of violation to be provided to the holder of the development approval and to the landowner of the property involved, if different, and provides options for delivery of the notice or posting on the property.
-(Also in Section 21-124) - Requires the staff person providing the notice of violation to certify that the notice was provided.
+(Also in Section 21-124) - Requires a notice of violation related to a civil penalty to be delivered to the person assessed the penalty by personal delivery, electronic delivery, or first-class mail.
+The notice may be posted on the property. - Requires the staff person providing the notice of violation to certify that the notice was provided.
 (Also in Section 21-124)

-No changes
+• No changes